Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample1_loading_dynamic_modules/README.md

 1. Fork and clone this repository.
 Navigate to  `single_tech_samples/synapseanalytics/sample1_loading_dynamic_modules/setup/`.

-1. The sample depends on the variables to be set before the deployment script is run; Script will prompt you to provide input for following variables.
+1. The sample depends on the variables to be set before the deployment script is run; You can set these as environment variables, otherwise the deploy script will prompt you to provide input for following variables.

-    > - `DEPLOYMENT_PREFIX` - Prefix for the resource names which will be created as a part of this deployment
+    > - `DEPLOYMENT_PREFIX` - Prefix for the resource names which will be created as a part of this deployment.
+Default: *syndyn*.
     > - `AZURE_SUBSCRIPTION_ID` - Subscription ID of the Azure subscription where the resources should be deployed.
+Default: *your default Azure subscription*.
-    > - `AZURE_RESOURCE_GROUP_LOCATION` - Azure region where the resources will be deployed. (e.g. australiaeast, eastus, etc.)
+    > - `AZURE_RESOURCE_GROUP_LOCATION` - Azure region where the resources will be deployed (e.g. australiaeast, eastus, etc.).
+Default: *eastus*.

-1. Run '/deploy.sh'
+1. Run `/deploy.sh`
    > Note: The script will prompt you to log in to the Azure account for authorization to deploy resources.

    The script will create the Synapse analytics workspace, Azure storage, Synapse pipelines & Synapse notebook.
 This script will also upload the sample file to blob storage and wheel packages to the Azure synapse.